 Edward said nothing.
 Instead he walked right up to Dolan and head-butted him.
 The fight began.

 Dolan reared back from the unexpected response.
 He knew it was well deserved and moved to retaliate.
 It would have been a dishonor to abandon the fight now.
 He shook off the head-butt and attempted a right hook.
 It hit.
-He followed through with left jab.
+He followed through with a left jab.
 Dolan tried for another left-right jab.
 However, Edward seemed unfazed by Dolan’s assault as he caught both of Dolan’s fists and kneed him in the gut before picking him up, flipping him over, and slamming him on the ground.
 Edward then grabbed Dolan by his tail and threw him across the room almost into the crowd around them, who were all cheering on the fight now.
 “Get up!”
 Edward shouted.
 “I’m not finished with you yet!”

 Dolan got up.
 “Now, I know you aren’t turning your back on me.”
 He spat a tooth out of his mouth.
 “I’m not giving up until you forgive me, ya hear!”
 Dolan got up slowly, he could barely move now.
 “Face me!”
 He shouted.
 “Forgive m…”